acearchive/legacy-artifact-action/README.md

 The URL of the IPFS pinning service API endpoint to use.
 In `upload` mode, this causes files to be pinned with the configured pinning service.

+If you're using the Web3.Storage pinning service API, you should use `--w3s-token` with `--w3s-pin` instead of `--pin-endpoint` and `--pin-token`.

 ### `pin-token`